thecicco/terraform-modules/README.md

 * password
 * ssh_pubkey <- you can generate it with ssh-keygen command

+3. compile provider "openstack" section, don't use the variables here
-3. Adjust the `quantity` variable to a desirable value
+4. Adjust the `quantity` variable to a desirable value
-4. Run `terraform init` to allow terraform to get the requirements
+5. Run `terraform init` to allow terraform to get the requirements
-5. Run `terraform get` to allow terraform to obtain the modules
+6. Run `terraform get` to allow terraform to obtain the modules
-6. Run `terraform plan` and `terraform apply` to provision the infrastructure
+7. Run `terraform plan` and `terraform apply` to provision the infrastructure

 ### Create Volume